Assistance with Criminal Tax Exposure for CPAs

 In addition to hefty fines and penalties, sentences can also include confinement to federal prison, halfway house, home detention, or some combination thereof.

 It is vital to have an effective advocate arguing on your behalf.
 As a Criminal Tax Representation Attorney I am uniquely qualified to advise on such matters and achieve the best possible outcome.
-My training as an Attorney, a CPA and my Master’s Degree in Taxation coupled with over 20 years of real world tax controversy representation lends itself extremely well to limiting your or your client’s criminal tax exposure.
+My training as an Attorney, a CPA and my Master’s Degree in Taxation coupled with years of real world tax controversy representation lends itself extremely well to limiting your or your client’s criminal tax exposure.

 - When is there a need of representation for a CPA?